lirralirra/Module20_credit-risk-classification/Credit_Risk/report-template.md

 The Logistic Regression model demonstrates excellent performance in predicting both healthy and high-risk loans.
 With an overall accuracy of 99.26%, it shows strong capability in distinguishing between the two loan types.
 The model excels at identifying healthy loans, with near-perfect precision and recall.

-For high-risk loans, while the performance is slightly lower, it still maintains a high level of accuracy, especially in terms of recall.
+For high-risk loans,
+while the performance is slightly lower, it still maintains a high level of accuracy, especially in terms of recall.
 Recommendation: This model is highly recommended for use by the company for the following reasons:
 High overall accuracy (99.26%)
-Excellent performance in identifying healthy loans (99.80% precision, 99.43% recall) Strong capability in detecting high-risk loans (84.46% precision, 94.03% recall) The high recall for high-risk loans (94.03%) is particularly valuable, as it minimizes the chance of misclassifying a high-risk loan as healthy
+Excellent performance in identifying healthy loans (99.80% precision, 99.43% recall) Strong capability in detecting high-risk loans (84.46% precision, 94.03% recall).

+The high recall for high-risk loans (94.03%) is particularly valuable, as it minimizes the chance of misclassifying a high-risk loan as healthy
 The model's balanced performance across both loan types makes it a reliable tool for loan risk assessment.